stormalf/chibicc/README.md

 ## release notes

 1.0.22    Fixing ISS-149 some extended assembly not taken in account during libwebp compilation.
 Fixing ISS-156 fpie/pie/-fPIE not recognized by chibicc.
 Adding other parameters in ingored list.
 Fixing ISS-157 about union empty initializer like "union string_value lval = {}, rval = {};".
 Fixing ISS-158 during neovim compilation failure with not a struct nor a union.
 Fixing ISS-160 memcached compilation failed with IOV_MAX undefined (adding __GNU__ macro).
 Fixing ISS-161 trying to compile memcached failed with incorrect offset or not managed yet.
+Fixing ISS-163 during postgres compile failure withe "invalid pointer dereference".
+Fixing ISS-162 during postgres compile failure with __typeof not recognized.
+Adding macro __INTEL_COMPILER.
+Adding include path to gcc that has many includes needed for some projects (adding in chibicc/include some of them like emmintrin.h, omp.h...).
+Adding some builtin void functions like _builtin_ia32_emms.

 ## old release notes